In the first quarter of 2020, we began our commitment to support community-level responses to the pandemic.

 - The COVID-19 Response and Recovery Fund for Idaho—a collaboration among Foundation grantee Idaho Community Foundation, the United Ways of Idaho and the Idaho Nonprofit Center—provides immediate and long-term grants to Idaho organizations working with those disproportionately affected in various ways by coronavirus, including economic hardship.
 The grants are intended to address the gaps not covered by federal, state, or local government funding.

-COVID-19 Updates web page
+Crisis Response Updates web page